About Me

 As a person in the world, I identify as a white cisgender female who has roots in a more collectivistic cultural orientation.
 I love learning and appreciate creative expression.
 Relationships, community, meaningful traditions, my dog Luna, and time in the sun and with nature are important to me.
 I enjoy volunteering and advocacy work.

-Areas of specialized and relevant experience
+Areas of special and relevant experience

 • Eating disorders (especially Binge Eating and Bulimia)